Code-Institute-Submissions/hangman-game-2/README.md

 # Data Model

 This is the flowchart made during the planning stage of the project.
-This flowchart has been used to visualise the functions and behaviour control during the building stage of the project.
+This flowchart has been used to visualise the functions and behavior control during the building stage of the project.

 * Flowchart
 ![Flowchart](assets/images/hangman-flowchart.jpeg)